 4

-Clear service level agreements (SLAs), scope documents, and limitation of liability clauses in your contracts reduce your risk exposure.
-If a client claims you failed to deliver, well-documented agreements define exactly what was promised.
-Insurers look favourably on businesses with strong contractual practices.
+Clear scope documents, SLAs, and limitation-of-liability clauses in your contracts reduce risk exposure.
+When a client alleges you under-delivered, well-drafted agreements define exactly what was promised.
+Insurers look favourably on firms with strong contractual discipline.

 5

-Expanding from IT consulting into managed services, cloud hosting, or cybersecurity services changes your risk profile significantly.
-Notify your insurer when you add new service lines - your existing cover may not extend to new activities, leaving you exposed if a claim arises from an undeclared service.
+Moving from advisory consulting into managed services, cloud hosting, or cybersecurity operations materially changes your risk profile.
+Let your insurer know before you launch new service lines - existing cover may not extend to undeclared activities.

 6

-If you handle sensitive data, serve enterprise clients, or provide managed infrastructure services, an insurance broker with technology sector experience can help you build a tailored package.
-Specialist cyber and technology policies are often only available through brokers and may offer broader cover than standard online products.
+If you handle sensitive government data, serve enterprise clients, or provide managed infrastructure, a broker experienced in technology risk can construct a bespoke package.
+Specialist cyber and technology policies available through brokers often deliver broader protection than off-the-shelf online products.

 7

-Document all security incidents, service outages, near misses, and client complaints - even if they do not result in a formal claim.
-Detailed logs with timestamps, actions taken, and outcomes strengthen your position if a claim is made later and demonstrate good governance to insurers at renewal.
+Log every security incident, outage, near-miss, and client complaint - even those that never become formal claims.
+Timestamped records with actions taken and outcomes strengthen your position if a claim surfaces later and demonstrate responsible governance at renewal.

 Frequently Asked Questions